What We Do - Office of Sustainability

 Campus Garden

 Georgia College constructed a campus garden in 2015 to provide an outdoor learning environment for students, faculty, and staff.
-The West Campus Garden is a 3,500 sq. ft. permaculture garden, which means we do not apply any pesticides, herbicides, or artificial fertilizers.
+The West Campus Garden is a 5,000 sq. ft. permaculture garden, so we do not apply pesticides, herbicides, or artificial fertilizers.
 Instead, we continuously research and apply best practices and alternative methods for organic gardening techniques such as natural weed suppression, organic pesticides for pest deterrence, and using campus-generated compost as an organic fertilizer.
 The garden is located on West Campus at the end of the Samprone Trail cul-de-sac.
 Individuals or groups can request an educational tour of the West Campus Garden anytime by contacting the Office of Sustainability.

 President Dorman Cutting the GC Garden Ribbon